rleonard21/hotwire-controller/bin/readme.md

 ### outout\_toggle.hex
 * Conditions: Supply power to battery rails of PCB.
 Connect probes to wire side connector.
-* Expected Result: Circuit should output a square wave with a 100ms width.
+* Expected Result: Circuit should output a square wave with a 100ms width (100.1ms benchmark).
 * Description: The MOSFET output is toggled every 100ms using a busy-wait delay.

 ### buzzer.hex
 * Conditions: Supply 5v to MCU in any way.
 Probe buzzer.
 * Expected Result: Buzzer should output an audible tone at 500Hz at a reasonable volume.
-Probe should indicate 500Hz square wave.
+Probe should indicate 500Hz square wave (497.60 Hz benchmark).
 * Description: Buzzer is supplied a CTC-type PWM signal at 500Hz.

 ## To-Do: